It is best to rely on real metrics and data for strategic plans for your business.

-Customer lifetime value enables you to measure the total revenue your business can make from a customer.
+Customer lifetime value (CLV) enables you to measure the total revenue your business can make from a customer.
 Using this data, you can categorize your customer segments regarding their value for your business.
-It gives you a vital insight while deciding on where to invest as it shows you the way to go for your plans about your business, from marketing to customer support.
+It gives you vital insight while deciding on where to invest as it shows you the way to go for your plans for your business, from marketing to customer support.

 With this insight, you can know what to expect from a single customer and spend effort, time, and money accordingly.
 You lower the risks of overinvesting in a low-value segment and increase your benefits in all of the customer segments.